Stamp collecting: Acquiring stamps

 The main ways of acquiring stamps are through retail market stamp dealers who have online websites, or post on eBay or other forums, and conduct local stamp show dealer "bourse" events.
 The way to buy wholesale is to attend auctions and there are many auction companies around the world that offer regular auctions, most lots sold at one advance over the underbidder no matter what the price.
 These are called unreserved auctions.
 Reserved auctions are the same except a minimum price or "reserve" is set to ensure the stamp does not sell below this level.
 If during the auction there are no bidders for the lot at the reserve price then the lot will be left unsold in the auction.

 Buying at auction takes knowing the market and what stamps are worth at both a wholesale market level and what they can be then sold for in a retail market.
-Stamp value's are heavily skewed to quality.
+Stamp values are heavily skewed to quality.
 The same stamp can sell for drastically different prices due to quality.
 The most sought after stamps are those that are fresh, have white non-toned paper, have no hidden faults like hidden creases or thins, do not have any repairs and have not been regummed with fraudulent gum.
 Stamp pricing is also based on the look of the stamp, and the stamp that has an image that is very well centered will sell well.
 Mint (not used) full original gum stamps that have never been hinged will always sell for premiums.
 It is important to have certificates for rare and high quality stamps to certify they are fault free and genuine in all respects.
 Foundations like the Vincent Graves Greene are well respected for certifying Canadian stamps.
 They check for hidden faults like creases, tears and thins as well as lightened cancellations, repairs, reperforated perforations and re-applied (regummed) fake gum.